 We are seeking proposals from organizations and individuals who have visions for placemaking projects that prioritize equity and transportation.
-These projects are powerful community organizing strategies because they don't rely on traditional bureaucratic permitting processes. and are led by the community itself.
+These projects are powerful community organizing strategies because they don't rely on traditional bureaucratic processes, and are led by the community itself.
 More benefits of Better Block projects can be found in the Guide to Better Block Projects below and on Better Block Foundation.
 If selected, you will participate in the Better Block PSU Pathway program, outlined in the table below.
 The phase at which your project will begin will depend on the maturity of the project concept.
 For example, projects that are at the initial conception stage may be recommended to start in Phase I. Projects that have already integrated community engagement may start in Phase II, and projects that have already gone through engagement, design, and funding stages may begin at Phase III.
 Once selected, you will work with TREC staff to determine a sequence through the pathway program that is best suited for your project concept.
 In each phase, you will be paired with a group of PSU graduate students who will work with you over the course of 3-6 months to develop plans, reports, and graphics to support the development of your project.
+While your project will be presented to students, there is a chance that your project may not be selected for the course due to low enrollment or other unforeseen circumstances.
 See our Frequently Asked Questions (FAQ) for more information on the deliverables unique to each phase.